Shape Shifting Light Dark Matter Solitons: Self-Gravitating Solitons

-Below is a more accurate numerically optimized functional form for the soliton ground state wavefunction, $\Psi_{\rm{5G}}(x)$, represented as a sum of five Gaussian functions whose amplitude and width coefficients, $c_i$, are numerically optimized so as to minimize the ground state energy while maintaining self-consistency with the virial theorem (as further described in the Appendix).
+A more accurate approximation may be obtained by representing the soliton ground-state wavefunction as a sum of five Gaussian functions, $\Psi_{\rm{5G}}(x)$, whose amplitude and width coefficients, $c_i$, are numerically optimised so as to minimise the ground-state energy while maintaining self-consistency with the virial theorem (as further described in the Appendix~\ref{app:B}).
+Although similar Gaussian expansion methods have been applied in other Bose--Einstein condensate studies \citep{Hiyama03,Perez96}, the following five-Gaussian (5G) function is the first such representation of dark matter solitons, not only in the self-gravitating ($F=1$) limit, but also over the full range of soliton mass fractions $0 \le F \le 1$, as further described in Section~\ref{S:SolitonXf}.